+They often supply other community-based organisations such as schools and children's centres as well.
 These organisations have often evolved from small food co-ops or have been formed when different community food projects have joined together to make their food buying more efficient.

 They tend to be based in areas where there is a wholesale market, as that is where many of them buy their produce and then deliver it to food co-ops who do not have their own vehicles.